General Degree Requirements for all Bachelor's Degrees

 - complete the requirements of the Seminar Approach to General Education and Scholarship (SAGES), as described below;

-- complete two semesters of physical education through a combination of half and/or full semesters in Physical Education activity courses, as described below;
+- complete two semesters of physical education through a combination of half- and/or full-semester physical education courses, as described below;

 - complete the requirements of the major field of study, as described in the relevant sections of the General Bulletin;